Corporate social investment

 Helping to make a difference

-As an international business, with a presence in 180 countries worldwide, we play an important role in countries around the world.
+As an international business, with a presence in more than 170 markets worldwide, we play an important role in countries around the world.
 Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment programmes.

 Our CSI strategy focuses on activities within two themes.

 The sustainable agriculture and rural communities theme covers contributions to the social, economic and environmental sustainability of agriculture, farmers’ livelihoods and wider environmental issues.
 It includes activities such as efforts to improve biodiversity and access to water, afforestation, programmes to prevent child labour and tackle rural poverty, grants for agricultural research and training to help farmers grow non-tobacco crops.